jamestomasino/jamestomasino/README.txt

        jamestomasino [-aeiou]

 DESCRIPTION
        James  Tomasino  does  things on the internet.
-He administers several communities on the tildeverse and works as a freelance developer and digital marketing strategist,  espe‐ cially in Pharmaceutical advertising.
+He administers a tilde community on the tildeverse and works as a freelance developer and digital marketing strategist,  espe‐ cially in Pharmaceutical advertising.
 He also enjoys writing both fiction and non-fic‐ tion and does so prolifically on the http, gopher, and gemini protocols.